rktjmp/ker-pow/README.md

 `Ker-Pow` creates an index of your [Pow](http://pow.cx/) apps.

+`Ker-Pow` will only notice sym links, so if you're putting your apps directly inside `~/.pow` then it won't see them.

 ## What does it look like?

 `Ker-Pow` probably looks close to this: